abhishekBansal/abhishekBansal.github.io/_posts/2020-12-10-ondemand-gradle-profiler-github-actions-build-benchmark.md

 ---
 layout: post
-title:  "Automated, on demand benchmarking of Android Gradle builds with Github Actions"
+title:  "Automated, on-demand benchmarking of Android Gradle builds with Github Actions"
 date:   2020-10-12 8:00:00
 author: Abhishek
 categories: Android, Gradle, Android Build, Benchmarking, Gradle Profiler, Performance
 ---

-Slow build speeds are not something which are unfamiliar to us Android Developers.
-It specifically becomes a nuisance when your code base is large.
-Now a days `Kotlin` is preferred choice of development language for many developers(including myself).
+Slow build speeds are not unfamiliar to us Android Developers.
+It specifically becomes a nuisance when your codebase is large.
+Nowadays` Kotlin` is the preferred choice of development language for many developers(including myself).
 Since `Kotlin` is [known to have larger build times](https://medium.com/keepsafe-engineering/kotlin-vs-java-compilation-speed-e6c174b39b5d) then `Java` it becomes even more important keep a tab on those build times.

 There are [many](https://www.freecodecamp.org/news/how-to-improve-the-build-speed-of-your-android-projects-bd49029d8602/) [build performance](https://developer.android.com/studio/build/optimize-your-build) [optimizations techniques and tutorials](https://medium.com/androiddevelopers/improving-build-speed-in-android-studio-3e1425274837) are available out there that one can apply to keep build speeds in check.
-However, one also need to measure efficacy of those optimizations.
-Benchmarking build after every change can be tedious and time consuming task, again, specially for larger code bases.
-Thats where [gradle-profiler](https://github.com/gradle/gradle-profiler) and [Github Actions](https://github.com/features/actions) come to our rescue.
+However, one also needs to measure the efficacy of those optimizations.
+Benchmarking builds after every change can be a tedious and time-consuming task, again, especially for larger codebases.
+That's where [gradle-profiler](https://github.com/gradle/gradle-profiler) and [Github Actions](https://github.com/features/actions) come to our rescue.

-In this article I will explain how I built an `automated`, `on demand` build benchmarking workflow using `Github Actions`.
-I specifically chose to make workflow `on demand` and not `continuous` because it is un-necessary and suboptimal from costing and carbon perspective.
-Ideally you would want to check build times when you have introduced a new library, or changed some gradle configuration or version, or did some refactor effort for modularisation etc. It can also be determined at the time of code review whether a change set can affect build speeds.
-That's just my opinion though, I will also show how to run benchmarking on continuous basis as well.
+In this article, I will explain how I built an `automated`, `on-demand` build benchmarking workflow using `Github Actions`.
+I specifically chose to make workflow `on-demand` and not `continuous` because it is unnecessary and suboptimal from a costing and carbon perspective.
+Ideally, you would want to check build times when you have introduced a new library, or changed some Gradle configuration or version, or did some refactor effort for modularisation, etc. It can also be determined at the time of code review whether a changeset can affect build speeds.
+That's just my opinion though, I will also show how to run benchmarks on a continuous basis as well.
 Let's begin.

 ### About Github Actions
 [A lot](https://medium.com/@wkrzywiec/github-actions-for-android-first-approach-f616c24aa0f9) [has already been written](https://proandroiddev.com/how-to-github-actions-building-your-android-app-773779bcacab) [about Github Actions integration with Android builds](https://www.coletiv.com/blog/android-github-actions-setup/), but, for the sake of completeness I would like to put my interpretation in simple words.
-[Github actions](https://github.com/features/actions) essentially provide you command line access of a fresh computer with operating system of your choice.
+[Github actions](https://github.com/features/actions) essentially provide you command-line access to a fresh computer with an operating system of your choice.
 You can program this computer via [`YML`](https://yaml.org/) based workflow script.
-You can download your code on this computer, do bunch of stuff with it and then, you can also upload results back to your `Github` repository.
-You can even send them to your server via APIs and upload to your Slack team.
+You can download your code on this computer, do a bunch of stuff with it, and then, you can also upload results back to your `Github` repository.
+You can even send them to your server via APIs and upload them to your Slack team.
 Possibilities are limitless when you have a whole machine to fiddle with :).
-What I like about this approach is reproducibility, because, every-time your workflow runs it starts on a fresh instance, hence environment always remains constant.
+What I like about this approach is reproducibility, because, every-time your workflow runs it starts on a fresh instance, hence the environment always remains constant.

 One such complete workflow is called an Action which [can be redistributed](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions) for other's to use.
 Pretty cool!
-Github actions are event driven which off-course integrate very well Github events like pull request, issue creation, comment, push etc. We will use this integration when we build our own action to benchmark builds.
+Github actions are event-driven which off-course integrate very well Github events like pull request, issue creation, comment, push, etc. We will use this integration when we build our own action to benchmark builds.

 ### About Gradle Profiler
-[Gradle Profiler](https://github.com/gradle/gradle-profiler) is a great tool for automating profiling and benchmarking information of gradle builds.
-It takes care of consistency and reproducibility of builds by running warmup builds before running actual measurement builds. `gradle-profiler` can be used to benchmark any gradle task, we will be using it to measure clean debug builds.
+[Gradle Profiler](https://github.com/gradle/gradle-profiler) is a great tool for automating profiling and benchmarking information of Gradle builds.
+It takes care of the consistency and reproducibility of builds by running warmup builds before running actual measurement builds. `Gradle-profiler` can be used to benchmark any Gradle task, we will be using it to measure clean debug builds.
 There are two ways of using `gradle-profiler`.
 First directly from command line like
 > gradle-profiler --benchmark --project-dir <root-dir-of-build> <task>